Cars Brands that start with B

 B Engineering Logo

-B Engineering is distinguished among modern Italian car manufacturers by its focus on developing and producing exclusive supercars.
-Today she has released the original design Edonis.
-For its execution, basic data from the Bugatti EB110 were used.
+B Engineering stands out among modern Italian automakers because of its focus on the design and production of exclusive supercars.
+Today, it has released the original Edonis design.
+For its execution, the basic data from Bugatti EB110 were used.
 At the same time, the company creates spare parts for Bugatti.
-By acquiring the capacities and technologies of the Padane bus manufacturer, the company expanded its production to components for this technique.
+Having acquired the capacities and technologies of bus manufacturer Padane, the company has expanded its production to components for this technique.

 Babcock